Police took Army reservist suspected in Maine killings for evaluation after erratic behavior in July

 The official was not authorized to publicly discuss information about the incident and spoke to The Associated Press on condition of anonymity.

+Mills said the shooting suspect, Robert Card, is considered armed and dangerous.

+“This city did not deserve this terrible assault on its citizens, on its peace of mind, on its sense of security,” she said.

-A warrant is out for the arrest of Card, 40, in the attack in Lewiston that sent panicked bowlers scrambling behind pins, into corners and a back room when shots rang out around 7 p.m.
+A police bulletin identified Card, 40, as a person of interest in the attack in Lewiston that sent panicked bowlers scrambling behind pins, into corners and a back room when shots rang out around 7 p.m.
 Wednesday.
+Card was described as a firearms instructor believed to be in the U.S. Army Reserve and assigned to a training facility in Saco, Maine.

 Maine State Police Col. William Ross said police have issued a warrant for Card on eight counts of murder.
 He said those counts will increase when the other 10 victims are identified.

-A telephone number listed for Card in public records was not in service.
+Maine State Police spokesperson Shannon Moss said the bowling alley shooting happened first.

-On Wednesday, Lewiston Police reported an active shooter incident at Schemengees Bar and Grille and at Sparetime Recreation, a bowling alley about 4 miles (6.4 kilometers) away.
+Earlier, Lewiston Police said that they were dealing with an active shooter incident at Schemengees Bar and Grille and at Sparetime Recreation, a bowling alley about 4 miles (6.4 kilometers) away.
 A number of parents and children were at Sparetime as part of a children’s bowling league.

 One bowler, who identified himself only as Brandon, said he heard about 10 shots, thinking the first was a balloon popping.